r-pufky/docs/source/operating-systems/windows/10/20H2/settings/privacy/manual.rst

   .. note::
     If start menu searches start to fail, it is because background apps service has been disabled.
-See :ref:`w10-background-apps`.
+See
+    :ref:`wbase-specific-windows-fixes-background-apps`.

 * :cmdmenu:`Camera` Leave enabled, but disable all apps.
 * :cmdmenu:`Microphone` Leave enabled, but disable all apps.
 This will allow